MicrosoftDocs/entra-docs/docs/identity/saas-apps/miro-tutorial.md

    ![Screenshot shows the Certificate download link.](common/certificatebase64.png "The Certificate download link")

-1. On the **Set up Miro** section, copy the the Login URL.
+1. On the **Set up Miro** section, copy the Login URL.
 You will need it to configure SSO on the Miro side.

    ![Screenshot shows to copy Login URL.](./media/miro-tutorial/login.png "Copy Login URL")